Celian-Butre/PyGames-NSI-Misc/README.md

 # RL
-# And a few other Projects
+# And a few other Projects.